marc-hb/linux/Documentation/admin-guide/pm/intel_uncore_frequency_scaling.rst

 ``domain_id``
 	This attribute is used to get the power domain id of this instance.

+``die_id``
+	This attribute is used to get the Linux die id of this instance.
+	This attribute is only present for domains with core agents.

 ``fabric_cluster_id``
 	This attribute is used to get the fabric cluster id of this instance.